nordcraftengine/nordcraft/README.md

 ## Plan

-As [announced in July '24](https://blog.nordcraft.com/toddle-is-soon-open-source), Nordcraft is going open source.
+As [announced in July '24](https://blog.nordcraft.com/toddle-is-soon-open-source), Nordcraft is in the process of going fully open source.
 The goal is to move more and more code into this repository and make it possible to self host a Nordcraft application.

-We're currently working on moving more and more of the server-side rendering logic into this repository.
+We're currently working on moving more of the server-side rendering logic into this repository.
 This means that most updates are going to be in the ssr package for the time being.

 ## Dependencies